-The doctors measured the participants' MWT sleep latency from 1 to 9 hours after they took their assigned treatment.
+The doctors measured the participants' MWT sleep latency from 1 to 9 hours after they took their assigned treatment in the morning.
 Then they looked at how MWT sleep latency changed after 12 weeks for the participants who took solriamfetol compared with the participants who took a placebo.